What Is the CARES Act?

 There are a few key things to know right away about the CARES Act.
 We go into details about things to keep in mind about this relief bill.

-As noted by StudentAid.gov, individuals do not need to make payment on federal student loans through the end of 2020.
+According to the StudentAid.gov, individuals do not need to make payment on federal student loans through the end of 2020.
 This includes an automatic process.
 It stopped accessing payments for federally held loans through the end of the year.
 This was completed as an executive order from the Trump Administration.

 You Don’t Have to Do Anything